 - Not required for vessels propelled only by paddles or oars.

-- Each person on board a PWC must wear a PFD (life jacket) at all times.
+- Each person on board a PWC must wear a PFD at all times.

-- Children 12 years of age and younger must wear a USCG–approved life jacket at all times while on the open deck of a recreational vessel that is not anchored, moored, or aground.
+- Children 12 years of age and younger must wear a USCG–approved PFD at all times while on the open deck of a recreational vessel that is not anchored, moored, or aground.

 - Each person on board vessels being operated within specifically marked areas below dams must wear a PFD at all times.